Tesyl-sro/ebay_authd/README.md

 # Ebay API Token Daemon

 Automatically fetches the latest Ebay API token and provides an IPC using UNIX sockets.
+The socket provides a JSON-based messaging protocol for communication.
+All JSON messages must end with a newline (`\n`) character.

+The UNIX socket is created in `/tmp/ebay_authd.sock`.

 Usage:
 ```